Foxlottery/foxlottery-v1/WHITE_PAPER_EN.md

 ! [](docs/img/sharing_ratio.png)

 ## Affiliates
-5% of funds locked into TRST's smart contract as an affiliate commission, payable If not through an affiliate, the funds are paid to TRST management.
+5% of the amount of lottery tickets purchased is paid to the affiliate as an affiliate commission.
+If not through an affiliate, the funds are paid to the CryptoLottery management.
-So the cost paid by TRST participants will be the same whether they participate through an affiliate or directly from the TRST management website.
+Therefore, the lottery participant pays the same amount of money whether he/she participates via an affiliate or directly from the CryptoLottery management's website.

 ## DAO-ization
-Governance token holders can decide where to donate, set policy, and get a portion of the proceeds.
+Governance token holders can decide where to donate, set policies, and receive a portion of the proceeds.
 The owner organization handles marketing activities and development.

 ## Usage
-You can buy TRST Dao tokens on exchanges or DeFi and There are daily, weekly, monthly, and yearly TRST smart contracts, so you can lock your funds into whatever you want.
+You can purchase CryptoLottery tokens on exchanges or DeFi and There are daily, weekly, monthly, and yearly CryptoLottery smart contracts, so you can deposit funds into the one you want.
-Once you lock in your funds, you can see how likely you are to win, if at all.
+Once you have deposited your funds, you can check to see how likely you are to win, if at all.

 ## Which blockchain networks can I use it on?
-Since it is developed in Solidity, it can be released on Ethereum, Binance, Polygon, Astar Network, Avalanche, etc.
+Since it is developed in Solidity, it can be used with Ethereum, Binance, Polygon, Astar Network, Avalanche, etc.

 ## Technical Specifications
 Solidity